radwankakar/infrastructure/docs/runbooks/emergency-change-request.md

 ## Step 0: Evaluate the need for an off-cycle change

+Is there an active ongoing incident?
+(Are users unable to access sites?
+Is performance siginificantly degraded?)

+If "yes": please proceed.

 Does this change address immediate security or quality needs of the application?

 If "yes": please proceed.